 What value does craft have in daily life?

 Obviously as a "maker" I think craft is hugely important, - we should be surrounded by objects that are well designed, well made and pleasing to the eye, even the most mundane of everyday objects.
-It is also vital that we continue to support traditional techniques and
+It is also vital that we continue to support traditional techniques and practices.